joakim/kay/README.md

     print 'argument is {argument}'
 }

--- "cells have lexical scope"
+-- "all cells have lexical scope"
-enclosed: {
+scoped: {
     inner: 42
     nested: {
         | answer | => inner